ecumenopoliz/Image-Recognition-Application/README.md

 more information can be found on https://reactnative.dev/docs/environment-setup

 --------------------------------------
-Application can be published to google play stor by following the instructions found on https://reactnative.dev/docs/signed-apk-android
+Application can be published to google play store by following the instructions found on https://reactnative.dev/docs/signed-apk-android